 This is a complicated question, the answer to which is “maybe.”
 The riskiness of an investment in a private company is not necessarily more or less than one in a public company solely by virtue of the fact that it is private; the assessment of a company’s riskiness should be made on a company-by-company basis.
 All that said, however, the level of government regulation of public companies (including required disclosures and penalties for failing to make them) coupled with the “intelligence of the market” cannot be ignored.
 So, while the answer is maybe for some people, the answer for the vast majority of investors is that investing in public companies is far safer than investing in private ones.7 Read Accredited Investor Installment #13: Closing Thoughts for more about this.

 Jonathan Friedland is not an investment advisor.
 He holds no relevant licenses, nor does he have formal education in the area of investing.
-He is, however, an avid and reasonably successful investor who doesn’t leave his basement very much, has few other hobbies and is passionate about financial literacy.
+He is, however, an avid and reasonably successful investor in both private and public companies who has few other hobbies, a day job that has forced him to learn some of the same skillsets that some financial advisors have, and who is passionate about financial literacy.
 This article, like all articles published by Financial Poise, is subject to these legal disclaimers.
-This series draws on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.
+This series draws in part on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.

 ©2022.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.